kserve/kserve/docs/samples/tensorrt/README.md

 2. Your cluster's Istio Ingress gateway must be network accessible.
 3. Your cluster's Istio Egresss gateway must [allow Google Cloud Storage](https://knative.dev/docs/serving/outbound-network-access/)

+> Knative is not able to resolve containers from the NVIDIA container registry.
+To work around this you need to skip resolution for nvcr.io by editing knative config-deployment.yaml.
+See details here: https://github.com/knative/serving/issues/4355
 ## Create the KFService
 Apply the CRD
 ```